 A strong healthy bee colony occurs when collecting nectar takes place in the spring and autumn.

 Nectar is primarily made up of water as bees pursue wild forage from blossoming trees and wildflowers.
-When a worker bee locates a good source of nectar or pollen she will return to the hive to perform a waggle dance, letting her nest mates know that she has found a good source of nectar and will direct them to that source.
+When a worker bee locates a good source of nectar or pollen, she will return to the hive to perform a waggle dance.
+This dance lets her nest mates know that she has found a good source of nectar.
+The dance also provides direction as to the location of the source.

 Once the bees have completed the process of collecting nectar and producing honey, the honey is then harvested.

-The majority of nectar gathering halts in the summer as moisture level is low and there is little flower or tree blossoming.
+The majority of nectar gathering halts in the summer as moisture levels are low and there are few flowers or trees blossoming.
 The honey harvesting process begins by removing excess frames of honey and cutting off the beeswax caps to reveal the honey.
-The honeycomb frames are put into a centrifuge that spins the comb which enables gravity to draw the honey to the bottom.
+The honeycomb frames are put into a centrifuge that spins the comb, which employs gravity to draw the honey to the bottom.
 After the “liquid gold” has been spun out of the honeycomb, it is time to strain and bottle.
-It is interesting to know that regular honey can undergo a variety of processes, possibly removing beneficial nutrients like pollen and reducing its level of antioxidants.
+Regular honey can undergo a variety of processes that can sometimes remove beneficial nutrients like pollen and reduce the honey’s antioxidant levels.

 Managing beehives includes inspecing the boxes, extracting honey, and ensuring that bees have the proper amount of space for honey production.